Y8C/Web/README.md

 # Web
-Project odf a personal webpage
+Project of a personal webpage